-This has had a profound effect on recycle programs across the country and commodity prices on recyclables have fluctuated drastically as a result.
+This has had a profound effect on recycling programs across the country and commodity prices on recyclables have fluctuated drastically as a result.

-Unfortunately this change in the market has resulted in the ‘baby being thrown out with the bathwater.’
-Many people have abandoned their recycle programs all together.
+Unfortunately, this change in the market has resulted in the ‘baby being thrown out with the bathwater’.
+Many people have abandoned their recycling programs all together.

 There are still plenty of ways to set up recycling programs that are both good for the planet and good for your wallet.
 It just requires a lot more care, attention, and guidance.

 The above are just 5 of the 14 things we look for when conducting a waste and recycling audit.